Ghostbusters (2016 film)

 A third Ghostbusters film had been in various stages of development following the release of Ghostbusters II in 1989.
-Because of original cast member Bill Murray's refusal to commit to the project, and the death of fellow cast member Harold Ramis in 2014, Sony decided to reboot the series instead.
-Many of the original film's cast members and their family members make cameo appearances in new roles, and Ramis is commemorated in the film's closing credits.
-The announcement of the female-led cast in 2015 drew a polarized response from the public and an internet backlash, leading to the film's IMDb page and associated YouTube videos receiving low ratings before the film's release.
+Because of original cast member Bill Murray's refusal to commit to the project, and the death of fellow cast member Harold Ramis in 2014, Sony Pictures decided to reboot the series instead.
+Some of the original film's cast members and their family members make cameo appearances in new roles, and Ramis is commemorated in the film's closing credits.
+The announcement of the female-led cast in 2015 drew a polarized response from the public.

-Produced by Columbia Pictures in association with Village Roadshow Pictures, the film premiered at the TCL Chinese Theatre in Los Angeles on July 9, 2016, and was released in the United States on July 15, in IMAX, 4DX, 3D, Real D 3D and IMAX 3D.
-The film received generally positive reviews from critics, with praise for the cast, direction, humor, and visuals, but criticism for the script and CGI on the ghosts.
-The film grossed $229 million worldwide against its $144 million budget, making it a box office bomb with losses of over $70 million following theaters taking their revenue cut.
-Columbia abandoned plans for a sequel, opting instead to continue the original film canon with Ghostbusters: Afterlife (2021).
+Ghostbusters premiered at the TCL Chinese Theatre in Los Angeles on July 9, 2016, and was released in the United States on July 15, by Sony Pictures Releasing.
+The film grossed $229 million worldwide against a $144 million production budget, making it a box-office bomb with losses for the studio of over $70 million.
+Sony abandoned plans for a sequel, opting instead to continue the original film canon with Ghostbusters: Afterlife (2021).